Tropidophis

-Tropidophis, common name wood snakes or West Indian wood snakes, is a genus of dwarf boas endemic to the West Indies and South America.
+Tropidophis, common name Caribbean dwarf boas, wood snakes or West Indian wood snakes, is a genus of dwarf boas endemic to the West Indies and South America.
 Currently, either 17 or 33 species are recognized, depending on the authority.

 Description

 Adults grow to between 30 and 60 cm in total length (including tail).
 They are secretive and predominantly terrestrial, found in a variety of natural habitats, including rain forest, swamps, pine woods and scrub, as well as in the vicinity of human habitation.
 They have an interesting defensive habit of Autohaemorrhaging from the mouth, nostrils and eyes when disturbed.
 Some species also change colour over the course of the day.

 Despite their relatively small size and secretive nature, some species may be susceptible to extirpation, mainly due to habitat alteration and introduced feral animals.
 The Navassa Island dwarf boa (T. bucculentus) has not been seen for 100 years and is believed to be extinct.